 Recovery after Body Surgery

-Minimizing Scars After Body Surgery
+Minimising Scars After Body Surgery

-It is important to remember that all surgical procedures leave scars, including ‘so-called’ scarless
+It is important to remember that all surgical procedures leave scars, including ‘so-called’ scarless methods.

-Note – The length of your recovery period will depend on your procedure and your health and lifestyle factors.
-Recovery times can vary from person to person – resting helps healing.
+Note – The length of your recovery period will depend on your procedure, health, and lifestyle factors.
+Recovery times vary from person to person.

 How much is Body Surgery?
 Costs and Prices